rwd03/omnidesk/README.md

 The system simulates an enterprise IT help desk environment where employees can submit support requests, while IT support agents, managers, and administrators can manage tickets, users, roles, and operational workflows.

-This repository currently includes the work completed for Week 1 and Week 2 of the project.
+This repository currently includes the work completed for Week 1, Week 2, and Week 3 of the project.

 ---